TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 The first part of the blueprint asks you to identify 1-2 ideas and a few essential questions that will serve as the narrative frame or the “hook” for your course.
 You might think of a big idea as a subtitle or unifying theme for your course.
+In an inquiry-based approach to learning, what are some **essential questions** learners may ask throughout the course?

 ![alt-text](twu-bp-ideas.png "Big Ideas section in Blueprint")